TalmageTalmage/rokenbok-controller-port/README.md

 Put the VCC into any port you like.

-You can find details on the pins of the DB9 connector [here.](Documentation/Connections.png)
+You can find details on the Arduino to Command Deck connections [here](Documentation/Connections.png) and the pinout for the DB9 connector [here.](Documentation/Controller-Pinout.txt)

 ### Software
 Upload the 'Hackenbok.ino' sketch to the Arduino(s).
 Neccesary adjustments listed in the top of 'Hackenbok.ino'